 After the Pier E2 concrete pour, the rod holes were left open, exposing them to atmospheric conditions and accumulation of debris.
 The Contractor extracted the water and used compressed air to remove debris.
 In order to prevent future water and debris intrusion, the Contractor covered the holes with plywood.
 See Figures 5 and 6.

 Figure 5: Extraction of water

 Figure 6: Capped Rod Holes

-Construction requested METS assistance to view the interior of the rod holes to help assess water and debris removal at the bottom.
+Construction requested that METS inspect the interior of the rod holes to assess the condition of the rods.

 DISCUSSIONS